Jaspersoft/js-visualize-components/README.md

 ## Contributing

-It is recommended any new developer take a good look at [CONTRIBUTING.md](./readmes/CONTRIBUTING.md) and [CONTRIBUTING-community.md](./readmes/CONTRIBUTING-community.md) for more information on how to work with new features for this project.
+It is recommended for any new developer take a good look at [CONTRIBUTING.md](./readmes/CONTRIBUTING.md) and [CONTRIBUTING-community.md](./readmes/CONTRIBUTING-community.md) for more information on how to work with new features for this project.